 “A good number of first‑class cricketers have come from country South Australia, so it’s fantastic to see rural grassroots cricket being supported”.

-“The Eyre Peninsula has historically been a great supporter of Quality Wool, so it’s satisfying to be able to give back to a community that backs us ,” he said.
+“The Eyre Peninsula has historically been a great supporter of

 “We’re very proud of our strong ties with the EP Junior Cricket Association and the fact that the competition is now in its seventh year”.